mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 - **Java's REPL** called [JShell](https://docs.oracle.com/en/java/javase/22/jshell/introduction-jshell.html) - which also works for Spring applications
 - Identifying that the **needs for developer interactivity are not the same as the users' interactivity needs**

+I used the diagram below in my talk about REPL driven development.
+It highlights the need for developer-centric tools for interacting with the application, and that user interactions do not have the same needs as developer interactions.
 ![Image Description](/blog/images/2025-02-23-learning-in-sprints-5.jpeg)

 # Summing up